ChiaHan-1215/COVNET_related/README.md

 ------

 ## Code:
-`bcftool_extract_vcf.sh` using bcftools to extract region of interest from vcf.gz file `vcf_GT_extract.R` extract GT of gene exons and save as .csv file
+`bcftools_extract_region.sh` using bcftools to extract region of interest from vcf.gz file `vcf_GT_extract.R` extract GT of gene exons and save as .csv file

 ------